daphnei/CSC488/A2/tests/failing/README.txt

 Test 20 - %Cant have a "put" inside a "while"

 Test 21 - %Statemet where a expression is expected is invalid

+Test 22 - %Operator precedence is undefined

+Test 23 - %Missing statements in if and else blocks